Essenceia/essenceia.github.io/content/projects/alibaba_cloud_fpga/index.md

 >}}

 And yet, here we are shoving breadboard wires between our debugger and the board.
-On the flip side, we can increase the skew tolerance by slowing down the `TCK` clock signal and it just so happens that openOCD allows us to easily control the debugger clock speed.
-As such there is no **need** for a custom connector and can work around this.
+On the flip side, we can increase the skew tolerance by slowing down the TCK clock signal and it just so happens that OpenOCD allows us to easily control the debugger clock speed.
+As such there is no need for a custom connector and we can work around this.

 ## OpenOCD

-OpenOCD is an free and open source on-chip debugger software that aims to be compatible with as many probes, boards and chips as possible.
+OpenOCD is a free and open source on-chip debugger software that aims to be compatible with as many probes, boards and chips as possible.

-Since OpenOCD has support for the standard SVF file format, my plan for my flashing flow will be to use the Vivado generate the SVF and have OpenOCD flash it.
+Since OpenOCD has support for the standard SVF file format, my plan for my flashing flow will be to use Vivado to generate the SVF and have OpenOCD flash it.

-Now, some of you might be starting to notice that I diverging quite far from the well lite path of officially supported tools.
-Not only am I using an not officially supported debug probe, but I am also using some obscure open source software with questonable support for interfacing with Xiling UltraScale+ FPGAs.
+Now, some of you might be starting to notice that I am diverging quite far from the well lit path of officially supported tools.
+Not only am I using a not officially supported debug probe, but I am also using some obscure open source software with questionable support for interfacing with Xilinx UltraScale+ FPGAs.
-You might be wonder, given that the officially supported tools can already prove themselves to be a headack to get working properly why I am seemingly making my life even harder ?
+You might be wondering, given that the officially supported tools can already prove themselves to be a headache to get working properly, why I am seemingly making my life even harder?

 The reason is quite simple: when things inevitably start going wrong, as they will given the nature of the project, having an entirely open toolchain where all the code is accessible and modifiable, allows me to have more visibility as to what is going on.
 I cannot delve into a black box in the same fashion.

 ### Building OpenOCD